 Comparing Human-Centric and Robot-Centric Sampling for Robot Deep Learning from Demonstrations, Michael Laskey, Caleb Chuck, Jonathan Lee, Jeffrey Mahler, Sanjay Krishnan, Kevin Jamieson, Anca Dragan, Ken Goldberg, International Conference on Robotics and Automation (ICRA), 2017.
 PDF

-Finite Sample Prediction and Recovery Bounds for Ordinal Embedding, Lalit Jain, Kevin Jamieson, Robert Nowak, NIPS, 2016.
+Finite Sample Prediction and Recovery Bounds for Ordinal Embedding, Lalit Jain, Kevin Jamieson, Robert Nowak, NeurIPS, 2016.
 PDF

 Best-of-K Bandits, Max Simchowitz, Kevin Jamieson, Benjamin Recht, COLT, 2016.
 PDF